-- Applicants can submit a maximum of one scholarship application per academic year to either NSERC, CIHR or SSHRC.
+• You can submit a maximum of one scholarship or fellowship application per academic year to either NSERC, CIHR or SSHRC.
 Should more than one application be submitted, the eligible application submitted first chronologically will be retained.
-Nominations to the Vanier CGS program and applications to the Banting Postdoctoral Fellowships program do not count toward this limit (other exceptions may apply to CIHR internships).
+Nominations to the Vanier CGS program and applications to the Banting Postdoctoral Fellowships program do not count toward this limit (other exceptions may apply to CIHR internships)

-- Applicants cannot have already received a doctoral-level scholarship from CIHR, NSERC or SSHRC (does not apply to CIHR Fellowships).
+• You cannot have already received a doctoral-level scholarship from NSERC, CIHR or SSHRC (does not apply to CIHR Fellowships)

 Program of study